TekkaGB/AemulusModManager/README.md

 3. Repacks the edited .tbl files into init_free.bin or table.pac (unneccesary for Persona 3 FES).
 Deletes the temporarily extracted/edited tbl files.

+## Prebuild.bat Support

+You can also include a Windows batch file named "prebuild.bat" inside the Aemulus package that would be ran right before copying its contents over to the output folder.

+## Persona 4 Golden Preappfile Append Support

+For modders of Persona 4 Golden who want to utilize preappfile's append feature, simply put the appended contents inside a folder called preappfile.

 ## Metadata
 As of version 1.3, metadata has been added to provide more info for each package.
 Along with name, you can now display author, version, link, description, and even a thumbnail.